5 stops to charge-up on your EV road trip through the Okanagan

 August 3, 2022

 The Okanagan is hard to beat for a BC summer road trip.
-The views are beautiful, the weather is warm and the local produce is delicious—plus we’ve got a network of electric vehicle (EV) charging stations to help you travel with ease across the region.
+The views are beautiful, the weather is warm and the local produce is delicious—plus we’ve got a network of EV charging stations to help you travel with ease across the region.
 Whether your tastes run towards adventure or relaxation, we’ve got you covered with our top spots to recharge yourself, and your EV, while you explore.

 As one of the most visited cities in the Okanagan, Kelowna is a great stop to make on your road trip and there are ample charging options to plug into.
 With our EV charging station located conveniently outside the Okanagan Heritage Museum, pop in to learn about the history of the city or take a dip in Okanagan Lake at nearby City Park—don’t forget to keep a look out for Ogopogo.